CatsJuice/ipad-cursor/README.md

   <div data-cursor="block">Block Cursor</div>
   ```

   After your dom loaded, call `initCursor` to start the effect.
-You may need to call `initCursor` when dom updated.
+You may need to call `updateCursor()` when dom updated.

   ```js
   import { initCursor } from 'ipad-cursor'